openmc-dev/openmc/docs/source/methods/depletion.rst

 To keep track of removed nuclides or to feed nuclides from one depletable material to another, the respective depletion equations have to be coupled.
-This can be achieved by defining one multidimensional square matrix with dimensions equal to the number of depletable materials that transfer nuclides.
-The diagonal positions are filled with the usual depletion matrices :math:`\mathbf{A_{ii}}`, where the index :math:`i` indicates the depletable material id, and the off-diagonal positions are filled with the transfer matrices :math:`\mathbf{T_{ij}}`, positioned so that that the indices :math:`i` and :math:`j` indicate the nuclides receiving and losing materials, respectively.
+This can be achieved by defining one blocks matrix, with diagonal blocks corresponding to depletion matrices :math:`\mathbf{A_{ii}}`, where the index :math:`i` indicates the depletable material id, and off-diagonal blocks corresponding to inter-material coupling matrices :math:`\mathbf{T_{ij}}`, positioned so that that the indices :math:`i` and :math:`j` indicate the nuclides receiving and losing materials, respectively.
 The nuclide vectors are assembled together in one single vector and the resulting system is solved with the same integration algorithms seen before.